narrowlink/homepage/docs/basic-tutorial/deploying-gateway.md

   listen_addr: "0.0.0.0:80" # address to listen to
 ```

-:::note
+:::caution
 Please note that the `secret` should be your desired strong key, which must be at least 8 bytes long and kept secret.
 This key is used to authenticate clients and agents.
 The key must be presented as a sequence of bytes in either decimal or hex format.
 For example, the key `strong` in the above configuration is equivalent to `115,116,114,111,110,103`.
 You can use [CyberChef](https://gchq.github.io/CyberChef/#recipe=To_Decimal('Comma',false)&input=c3Ryb25n) to convert your key to the desired format.
 :::

-Next, you need to set an A record for your domain to point to the IP address of your server and update the domains field in the configuration file accordingly.
-If you have multiple domains, you can add them to the list.
-Also, update the email address in the email field with your own email address.
-It will be used to register an account with Let's Encrypt for issuing certificates for your domain.
+Next, set your domain name in the domains field.
+If you have multiple domains, you can add them as a list.
+Also, update the email address in the email field with your own email address, as it will be used to register an account with Let's Encrypt for issuing certificates for your domain.

 Now, you can run the gateway with the following command.
 If you are running the gateway without root access in Linux, use: